 How to File Your Virginia Income Tax Return

-Filing Your Virginia State Taxes
+Options for Filing Virginia State Taxes

-Here are your options, all accessible through the Virginia Department of Taxation Website as of February 2016.
+These options are all accessible through the Virginia Department of Taxation website as of 2018.
 All are free if you navigate to the e-File vendor through the state’s website and meet certain restrictions.

 Some Other Restrictions Apply

 You can e-file virtually all Virginia state tax returns from these sites, including both resident and non-resident returns, but you generally can’t file fiduciary returns—those on behalf of a trust or estate.
 You can't file tax returns that include withholding reported on Form 4852, a substitute W-2 or a substitute 1099-R, and you can't file Form 763-S “Virginia Special Non-Resident Claim for Individual Income Tax Withheld.”

 It's not required that you e-file your Virginia return.
 You can prepare and submit your tax return on paper if you're comfortable doing so.
 Virginia also offers free fillable tax forms on the state website.